The Benefit of the Doubt

 The first track on Joanna Newsom’s album Ys is called ‘Emily’.
 The song’s twelve minutes cover a lot of ground, but they centre on the narrator’s sister, the eponymous Emily, who’s absent, or leaving, or grown- apart-from, or dead; the narrator of the song misses her, badly.
 She remembers their childhood, dreams of her, and examines the circumstances of their division and its aftermath.
 At one point, the narrator remembers Emily teaching her the names of the stars (Newsom’s real-life sister Emily is an astrophysicist), and the ‘chorus’ of the song runs like this:

 Out loud, the first thing you notice is its flawless rhythmic patterning, its relentless plosive clatter towards the amen cadence at the end-rhyme of each stanza.
 It’s one of those rare passages for which the technical metrical terminology doesn’t seem an imposition.
 Usually if you say ‘this is anapaestic common metre, alternating lines of tetrameter and trimeter’ (which this is), you’re doing a disservice to the text, by pointing away from it.
 But here you feel this as that kind of technical construction job.
 Add to that the end-rhymes, and the internal rhyme between the sixth and final syllables of the first and third lines of each stanza.
-Plus the extra effects: the ‘bone thrown’ sprung rhyme; the repetition of the ‘meteor’ syllables; the gentle chime between the last word of the first line and the third syllable of the last; the anaphoric ‘that the/and the/and the’; the wealth of and and sounds.
+Plus the extra effects: the ‘bone thrown’ sprung rhyme; the repetition of the ‘meteor’ syllables; the gentle chime between the last word of the first line and the third syllable of the last; the anaphoric ‘that the/and the/and the’; the wealth of t and p and d sounds.
 Altogether it’s like one of those centuries-old golden astrolabes, a little scientific contraption of incredible delicacy and complexity.

 Further, set against the meandering, irregular vocal patterns of the rest of the song, the effect you get is of a beautiful but highly synthetic passage.
 The archaic grammar and vocabulary – thee, seriously? – is carefully designed to foreground the sense of artifice.
 It’s a bravura piece of lyricism, and with such scientific matter it almost thrusts forward its bravura-ness: isn’t it incredible I can build poetry about such dry sciency stuff!